neptoo/Pos/README.md

 ## Demonstrate

-For a detailed demostration on how things work, check out my site (http://neptoo.github.io/Pos/) .
+For a detailed demostration on how things work, Check out my [site](http://neptoo.github.io/Pos/) !

 ## Build Setup